-Since that time, the caverns have had many visitors through its magnificent chambers.
-It is a bat sanctuary for the endangered gray bats, as well as home to 6 other species, and is a testament to the beauty and glory that God has created not only in the world above, but also in the world underneath that many have forgotten exists.
+Since then, the caverns have had many visitors through its magnificent chambers.
+It is a bat sanctuary for the endangered gray bats and home to six other species.
+It is a testament to the beauty and glory that exists not only in the world above but also in the world underneath that many have forgotten exists.

 420 Cave Hill Road